itmLABS/exceptiontrap-php/README.md

 #### 1. Install

-Download the class from here and copy it to your desired library folder (i.e. `/libraries/Exceptiontrap/`).
+Download the class from here and copy it to your desired library folder (e.g. `/libraries/Exceptiontrap/`).

 #### 2. Configure